 All of the above are provisional and subject to final agreement.
 The development of

-the next version of the document will proceed during 2017 – 18 and is likely to be
+the next version of the document has proceeded during 2018 and is likely to be

 published during 2019.